-vii, Striving to achieve a reasonable balance between the interests of different stakeholders, while also avoiding capture; and at the rate the WP is going and if the lines of proposed changes are allowed, it will negate the principle of achieving reasonable balance between interests of different stakeholders.
-What is staring us now is a CAPTURE MENTALITY.
+vii, Striving to achieve a reasonable balance between the interests of different stakeholders, while also avoiding capture; and at the rate the WP is going and if the line of proposed changes are allowed, it will negate the principle of achieving reasonable balance between interests of different stakeholders.

 Furthermore, section 1.2.(c) summarises the importance of both the commitments and core values, take specific notice of the underlined portion of this core value: The Commitments and Core Values are intended to apply in the broadest possible range of circumstances.
 The Commitments reflect ICANN's fundamental compact with the global Internet community and are intended to apply consistently and comprehensively to ICANN's activities.
 The specific way in which Core Values are applied, individually and collectively, to any given situation may depend on many factors that cannot be fully anticipated or enumerated.
 Situations may arise in which perfect fidelity to all Core Values simultaneously is not possible.
 Accordingly, in any situation where one Core Value must be balanced with another, potentially competing Core Value, the result of the balancing must serve a policy developed through the bottom-up multistakeholder process or otherwise best serve ICANN's Mission.
 To what extent would the current review serve ICANN's best interest different from what is currently operational?
-Where is the application of the 'bottom-up' process if ALSs would await ALAC decision before it can make inputs (if at all) into our current review?

-Suffice to mention also, that Section 3.1 vehemently reinforced the need for transparency when it stated as follows: ICANN and its constituent bodies shall operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness, including implementing procedures to (a) provide advance notice to facilitate stakeholder engagement in policy development decision-making and cross-community deliberations, (b) maintain responsive consultation procedures that provide detailed explanations of the basis for decisions (including how comments have influenced the development of policy considerations), and (c) encourage fact-based policy development work.
+Suffice to mention that Section 3.1 vehemently reinforced the need for transparency when it stated as follows: ICANN and its constituent bodies shall operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness, including implementing procedures to (a) provide advance notice to facilitate stakeholder engagement in policy development decision-making and cross-community deliberations, (b) maintain responsive consultation procedures that provide detailed explanations of the basis for decisions (including how comments have influenced the development of policy considerations), and (c) encourage fact-based policy development work.
 ICANN shall also implement procedures for the documentation and public disclosure of the rationale for decisions made by the Board and ICANN's constituent bodies (including the detailed explanations discussed above).